hackermuffin/dotfiles-and-config/README.md

 # dotfiles-and-config

-A collection of various config and dotfiles across a range of projects
+A collection of various config and dotfiles across a range of projects, mostly docker-compose scripts for various applications